DRgreenT/ServerNetworkAPI/README.md

 This lightweight scanner gives me **peace of mind** and an easy way to monitor who joins my WiFi or wired LAN – from any device via the built-in Web API or push alert.

+I know this isn't a perfect security solution — but it’s definitely better than nothing :D And for me, it’s a great learning project to grow my understanding of networks, APIs, and server monitoring.

 ---

 ## Current Features